Systems

 Strategy

-We use modeling and simulation tools to assess constraints and requirements – both physical and technoeconomic – which govern the technical and commercial feasibility of new energy technologies and of renewable energy systems.
+We use modeling and simulation tools to assess constraints and requirements – both geophysical and technoeconomic – which govern the technical and commercial feasibility of electricity systems dominated by renewable generation technologies.

 Highlights